boywhocodes/Color-Fall-A-Simple-Game/README.md

 ## Extra features worth looking into down the line:

- Varying types of colors.
+ Varying types of colors that the user can select
- The ability to change level of difficulty
+ The ability to change pace of play
  Change background
  Add a time challenge, seeing how many blocks can be taken in a certain interval